Khecarī mudrā

 Khecarī mudrā (Sanskrit, खेचरी मुद्रा) is a hatha yoga practice carried out by curling the tip of the tongue back into the mouth until it reaches above the soft palate and into the nasal cavity.
-In the full practice, the tongue is made long enough to do this with many months of daily tongue stretching and by gradually severing the lingual frenulum with a sharp implement over a period of months.
+The tongue is made long enough to do this with many months of daily tongue stretching and, in some versions of the practice, by gradually severing the frenulum of the tongue with a sharp implement over a period of months.

 The goal is to attain liberation in the body, by sealing in the energy of bindu in the head so that it is not lost.

 Context

 Haṭha yoga is a branch of the largely spiritual practice of yoga, though it makes use of physical techniques; it was developed in medieval times, much later than the meditative and devotional forms of yoga.
 Its goals however are similar: siddhis or magical powers, and mukti, liberation.
 In Haṭha yoga, liberation was often supposed to be attainable in the body, made immortal through the practices of Haṭha yoga.
 Among its techniques were mudrās, meant to seal in or control energies such as kundalini and bindu.
 Khecarī mudrā is one such technique.